 The detection of GE wheat in Oregon in 2013 alarmed Korean consumers and media and was perceived as inadequate management of GE production in the United States.
 The detection gave momentum to a civic group called the "Citizens Coalition for Economic Justice (CCCE)" to demand expanded biotech labeling under the pretext of the consumer's right to know.
-This organization has organized multiple meetings to debate expanded labeling and keeps pressing the National Assembly and MFDS to expand labeling requirements.
-To address concerns raised by consumers and end-users, the Korean Flour Millers Association temporarily suspended the purchase of U.S. origin wheat for about a month until MFDS released its second test results for GE wheat in wheat and wheat flour imported from the United States.
+This organization has put together multiple meetings to debate expanded labeling and keeps pressing the National Assembly and MFDS to expand labeling requirements.
+To address concerns raised by consumers and end-users, the Korean Flour Millers Association (KOFMIA) temporarily suspended the purchase of U.S. origin wheat for about a month until MFDS released its second test results for GE wheat in wheat and wheat flour imported from the United States.
+In response to detection of GE wheat in Canada in June 2018, KOFMIA temporarily suspended the purchase of Canadian origin wheat.
 In light of these sensitivities, many local food manufacturers are very reluctant to use biotech ingredients.
 In fact, on the heels of the 2008 beef protests, twenty-one large food conglomerates, including several multinational companies, declared themselves GE-free as a marketing ploy.
 Local retailers are likewise reluctant to carry GE-labeled foods since they do not want to put product on their shelves that will not sell and would inevitably draw public scrutiny.
-Another detection of GE wheat in Washington State in 2016 reinforced the perception that management of GE research and production is not adequate, creating the perception that the unintentional release of unapproved events may continue to happen.
+Another detection of GE wheat in Washington State in 2016 reinforced the perception that management of GE research and production in the U.S. is not adequate, creating the perception that the unintentional release of unapproved events may continue to happen.